On the probability of being synchronizable: The Lower Bound

-Call a set of states $K \subseteq Q$ \emph{synchronizable} if it can be mapped to a one state by some word.
-Our first step is to show that it is enough to find for each letter a large synchronizable set of states which is completely defined by this letter.
-Given $x \in \{a,b\}$, let $S_x$ be the set of clusters greater than $n^{0.45}$ of $UG(x)$ and $T_x$ be the complement for $S_x$ or equivalently the set of the clusters of $UG(x)$ of size at most $n^{0.45}$.
-Since $S_x$ and $T_x$ are completely defined by $x$, both these sets are random for another letter.
-Due to Lemma~\ref{lem_cnt_clusters} there are at most $5\ln{n}$ clusters in $UG(x)$ whence $|T_x| \leq 5\ln{(n)}n^{0.45} \leq n^{0.46}$ whp.
+A set of states $K \subseteq Q$ is \emph{synchronizable} if it can be mapped to one state by some word.
+In contrast, a pair of states $\{p,q\}$ is called a \emph{deadlock} if $p.s \neq q.s$ for each word $s$.
+Notice that a deadlock pair remains deadlock under the action of any word.

+First we aim to show that for proving that $\A$ is synchronizing with probability $1-O(\frac{1}{n})$, it is enough to show that \whp\ for each letter there is a large synchronizable set of states which is completely defined by this letter.
+Given $x \in \{a,b\}$ and a constant $0 < \alpha_c < 1$ to be specified later, let $S_x$ be the set of \emph{big} clusters of $\Gamma_x$ -- of size more than $n^{\alpha_c}$ states -- and let $T_x$ be the complement of $S_x$, or equivalently, $T_x$ be the set of \emph{small} clusters -- the clusters containing at most $n^{\alpha_c}$ states.
+Since $S_x$ and $T_x$ are completely defined by $x$, both are independent of the other letter.